Vresod/jekyllblog/README.md

-# vresod.github.io
+# jekyllblog

-My personal website.
-Working on making a python program to create blog posts!
+used to be my personal website. now its a ghost town